servierhub/top-pharma50/README.md

 <!--author="Hubert Tournier"-->
 # Top 50 pharmaceutical companies on GitHub
-This is an automatically generated[^1] list of the world [top 50](https://www.pharmexec.com/view/2023-pharm-exec-top-50-companies) [pharmaceutical companies](https://en.wikipedia.org/wiki/List_of_pharmaceutical_companies)[^2] that are present on GitHub.
+This is an automatically generated[^1] list of the world's [2023 top 50](https://www.pharmexec.com/view/2023-pharm-exec-top-50-companies) [pharmaceutical companies](https://en.wikipedia.org/wiki/List_of_pharmaceutical_companies)[^2] that are present on GitHub.
 It will be periodically refreshed.

 Also be sure to check our companion list of [best open source software from those companies](https://github.com/servierhub/top-opensource-pharma50).